spitzlbergerj/CaravanPi/README.md

 All components, the software, the assembly, the installation, the configuration and much more is explained in detail in the Wiki.

 ***Please read the [Wiki](https://github.com/spitzlbergerj/CaravanPi/wiki) before you start with your construction!
 There you'll find a lot of information to my idea behind CaravanPi and a lot of technical details.***

+## To Do
+- development of a circuit board, which can then be purchased, etched or ordered from a online circuid board shop
+- python and MMM-Module for filling level in fresh water tank
+- python and MMM-Module for filling level in waste tank
+- adopt climate section for the BME 680 with air qualitiy value
+- do all the documentation